learnbin.net nav logo

 The region before the equivalence point

 When EDTA is added to the solution, EDTA starts to complex with the metal ions.
 In this region, there is an excess of metal ions.
-Therefore, pM value is very low. (pM= -log[Mn+]).
+Therefore, the pM value is very low. (pM= -log[Mn+]).
 Added EDTA is not sufficient to complex with all metal ions present in the solution.
 In this region even if some amount of the complex has formed, the dissociation of the complex is negligible.

 The region after the equivalence point